Snapchat/KeyDB-docs/docs/config-file.md

 save 300 10
 save 60 10000

-# By default Redis will stop accepting writes if RDB snapshots are enabled
+# By default KeyDB will stop accepting writes if RDB snapshots are enabled
 # (at least one save point) and the latest background save failed.
 # This will make the user aware (in a hard way) that data is not persisting
 # on disk properly, otherwise chances are that no one will notice and some
 # disaster will happen.
 #
-# If the background saving process will start working again Redis will
+# If the background saving process will start working again KeyDB will
 # automatically allow writes again.
 #
-# However if you have setup your proper monitoring of the Redis server
+# However if you have setup your proper monitoring of the KeyDB server
-# and persistence, you may want to disable this feature so that Redis will
+# and persistence, you may want to disable this feature so that KeyDB will
 # continue to work as usual even if there are problems with disk,
 # permissions, and so forth.
 stop-writes-on-bgsave-error yes